Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 Next.js provides the ability to pre-render pages at build time using [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) or on each request using [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering).
 It expects you to fetch all required data in `getStaticProps`/`getServerSideProps`.
 We provide the ability to fetch page-level data using the [`SitecorePagePropsFactory`](./data-services).

+> Component-level `getStaticProps` and `getServerSideProps` functions are included in the client-side bundle.
+Any imports they depend on are also included in the client-side bundle, even if the client-side code does not use the imports.
+Do not include any secrets, or sensitive information you don't want to expose.
+This does not affect page-level `getStaticProps` and `getServerSideProps` functions.

 We can therefore pre-render pages with data fetched on the page level.
 But what if we want to fetch component-specific data at the component level?

 In the JSS Next.js sample application, we provide a simple way to fetch component-specific data at the component level.